tHeStRyNg/SecureSphereLabs/htb/Docs/2_Ffuf/3_Basic_Fuzzing/3_Recursive_Fuzzing.md

 ![image](https://github.com/tHeStRyNg/SecureSphereLabs/assets/118682909/c8e6e1e9-9479-4dfe-80b9-bc71e9910b19)

-As we can see this time, the scan took much longer, sent almost six times the number of requests, and the wordlist doubled in size (once with .php and once without).
+As we can see this time, the scan took much longer, sent almost six times the number of requests, and the wordlist doubled in size (once with ```.php``` and once without).

 Still, we got a large number of results, including all the results we previously identified, all with a single line of command.

+#### Questions

+Try to repeat what you learned so far to find more files/directories.
+One of them should give you a flag.
+What is the content of the flag?